First Name: Danny

 A native of Sydney, Nova Scotia, Gallivan’s first love was baseball.
 He was an excellent pitcher and led his team to numerous area championships and one Maritime title.
 In 1938, he was invited to the New York Giants training camp, but an early injury cut short any hopes of a pro career.

 While at St. Francis Xavier University, Gallivan landed a job with the campus radio station, where he broadcast his first hockey game in December of 1943.
+His career started at CJFX in Antigonish, continued to CJCH in Halifax.
 He moved to Halifax in 1946 to become the voice of the Halifax St. Mary’s junior hockey team.
 It was during a Memorial Cup playoff series at the Montreal Forum that the Canadiens brass first noticed his talents.

 Facts: